-With Ruskin moving toward its seasonal decline, the East is expecting continued light supply on Romas and rounds.
+With Ruskin moving toward its seasonal decline. the East is expecting continued light supply on Romas and rounds getting better this week.
+Quality is reported as being good.
 Rainy weather has affected yields on existing crops and the cold weather could stunt growth even more.
-The pipeline is empty and inventories are low, receivers and distributors simply cannot keep up on color.
-The weather in Florida is going to take a turn for the worse for the remainder of this week.
-However, relief is in sight when Immokalee comes into full season just after Thanksgiving assuming temperatures stay above freezing.
+Poor weather slowed harvests last week however Immokalee comes into full this week assuming temperatures stay above freezing.
 Grape supply is steady as both Ruskin/Palmetto and Immokalee are bringing fruit to the table.
-Low supplies and strong demand have pushed the market up a little since last week.
+Lower demand has allowed the market to soften a bit since last week.
 Rain and cold weather in Florida is going to keep supplies short.
-Florida is the main area for cherries at weather rain will this time.
-Cold and slow production this week.
-Demand is very strong and prices are up.
+Florida is the main area for cherries at this time.
+Demand is down and prices are adjusting however remain high for this time of year.